badgerblockchain/ongoing-resource-bank/D. Consensus Algorithms.md

 # Consensus Algorithms
-An effecient CA is the backbone validation of a cryptographic protocol structure.
-In addition, it keeps adversaries from derailing and forking the chain.
-In following the laws of the CAP Theorem of a distributed system, CA's are what makes blockchains ... blockchains.
+While decentralized peer-to-peer networks are neat as they lack any central authority figure, it does pose the question of how anything gets done or how any decisions get made.
+For this, Consensus Algorithms provide the basic backbone protocol for network consensus.
+Additionally, efficient algorithms can keep adversaries from derailing and forking the chain.

 ## Byzantine Fault Tolerance
 [Understanding Byzantine Fault Tolerance](https://medium.com/loom-network/understanding-blockchain-fundamentals-part-1-byzantine-fault-tolerance-245f46fe8419)